mcintyre321/OneOf/README.md

 Use cases
 ---------

-You can use this as a parameter type:
+You can use this as a parameter type, allowing a caller to pass different types without requiring additional overloads.
+This might not seem that useful for a single parameter, but if you have multiple parameters, the numer of overloads required increases rapidly.

 ```

 public void SetBackground(OneOf<string, ColorName, Color> backgroundColor) { ... }

-//The method above can be called with either a string or an ColorName enum valyr or a Color instance.
+//The method above can be called with either a string, a ColorName enum value or a Color instance.

-//you could achieve a similar result with overloads, but if you have multiple parameters of different types you would find the number of overloads required would increase very rapidly...

 ```

-Or as a return type:
+Or as a return type, giving the ability to return strongly typed results without having to implement a type with a common base type or interface:

 ```
 public OneOf<User, InvalidName, NameTaken> CreateUser(string username)